How to Use Steam Table?

 s = Entropy (kJ/kg·K)

-x = Quality (mass fraction of vapor, 0 = sat liquid, 1 = sat vapor)
+x = Quality (mass fraction of vapour, 0 = sat liquid, 1 = sat vapour)

 Understand Column Symbols